top of page

 • PhD Dissertation: Bible and Theology at Work: The Creative Energy of Dorothy L. Sayers' The Man Born to be King, University of St Andrews, School of Divinity, 2017.

-Dorothy L. Sayers - Peer-Reviewed Articles
+Dorothy L. Sayers - Peer-Reviewed and Other Articles

 • “Sayers’ Use of Secondary Sources in The Man Born to be King.”
 VII: Journal of the Marion E. Wade Center 35 (2018).